maskarade/Android-Orma/migration/README.md

 # Orma Migration Module

-`orma-migration` is a library which provides migration functionality for `SQLiteDatabase`.
+`orma-migration` is a library which provides migration for `SQLiteDatabase`.

 This is independent from `orma` module and available for